 R&R Ice Cream commissioned Edina to install Combined Heat and Power (CHP) technology at its production facility to ensure security of power in order to meet expanding production requirements for long term growth opportunities.

-Home to famous brands including Kelly’s Ice Cream and Fab Lollies, R&R Ice Cream installed two MWM TCG 2020 V20 natural gas engines at their production facility plant based in Northallerton, North Yorkshire as part of their expansion aspirations.
+Home to famous brands including Kelly’s Ice Cream and Fab Lollies, R&R Ice Cream installed two MWM TCG 2020 V20 natural gas engines at their production facility based in Northallerton, North Yorkshire as part of their expansion aspirations.

 Due to the restrictions on the amount of electricity that was available to be imported, R&R Ice Cream decided in early 2012 to consider the installation of a CHP plant to provide greater independence from the national grid supply.